-Jetpets is a Australian based pet travel agency founded in 1991, organising both domestic and international pet travel.
+Jetpets is an Australian-based pet travel agency founded in 1991, organising both domestic and international pet travel.
 It’s very much a bespoke package that Jetpets organises, based on the type of journey and your own needs and wants.

 In particular, because Schnitzel was flying overseas, a lot more steps were required.
 Just as humans need to go through immigration and customs, when pets fly out of Australia, they require health checks with a government veterinarian, export permits and custom formalities at the destination.
-Not to mention quarantine for pets flying into Australia.
+Plus pets flying into Australia require quarantine.

 Our Customised Package from Jetpets

 We purchased an airline-approved crate through Jetpets for Schnitzel to travel in, including water and food dispensers and a stay-dry fleece.
-This was delivered to our house (in Wollongong, south of Sydney) about a week before Schnitzel’s flight, so he could be familiarised with it.
+This was delivered to where we were staying (in Wollongong, south of Sydney) about a week before Schnitzel’s flight, so he could be familiarised with it.

 We organised for Jetpets to pick-up Schnitzel from our house, again in Wollongong, the day before his flight.
 He needed to see a government vet the day before his flight, for his export to be approved.
 After his visit to the vet, Jetpets then took Schnitzel to stay overnight at the Hanrob boarding facility near Sydney airport.